 Best for: Those with existing debts on a credit card.

 Low lifetime rates

-Some people are happy to switch from one 0% deal to another.
+Some people are happy to switch from one 0% deal to another, paying a fee each time.
 Others prefer the simplicity of a card that charges a low rate for as long as it takes to clear the debt.
-There are no 0% offers, but no bill shocks either.

 Boost your credit score